MattiaPandolfoVR/MetaPhage/README.md

 # MetaPhage v2 *beta*

-> This release replaced VirSorter with VirSorter 2 and VirFinder with DeepVirfinder.
+> :warning: This release replaced VirSorter with VirSorter 2 and VirFinder with DeepVirfinder.
 > It is currently being finalized, and only supports **conda** environments to provide dependencies,
 > whilte the v1 branch supports Docker and Singularity as well.